|Canada, Ontario, Toronto

 To be eligible for admission, you must possess a high school diploma including these required courses (or equivalents):

-Note: This program is available for if the applicant meets all academic requirements other than English.
+Note: This program is available for conditional offer if the applicant meets all academic requirements other than English.

 The entry qualification documents are accepted in the following languages: English.

 For direct admission, if English is not your first language, OR you did not complete a minimum of two years of full-time study at the secondary school level in an English language school system in a country where English is considered the primary language or the primary language of instruction and evaluation is English, with acceptable grades in all English courses, you must provide one of the English language proficiency tests below:

 Humber’s Computer Systems Technician – Information Technology Infrastructure and Services diploma program prepares you for careers in Information and Communications Technology (ICT).
 You will build a foundation in electrical and logic circuits, and programming.
 You will also learn about the main hardware and software components of your computer and different features to improve performance of computer systems.
 Curriculum in the program prepares you for the role of system administrator whose responsibilities include installation, configuration and managing various operating systems including Microsoft servers, different distributions of Linux supported by virtualization tools and network infrastructure, supporting data and network security.
 You will also learn about data centre technologies that support small- and medium-sized businesses.
 You will gain knowledge in supporting public, private, and hybrid cloud environments, and integrating cloud technologies and services.

 The program will give you hands-on experience with various hardware platforms, protocols and services with a strong emphasis on network and data systems security.
 You will have access to state-of-the-art infrastructure to deploy and support Linux and Microsoft operating systems, and administer web servers and applications using different scripting environments.